-U.S. law firm Mayer Brown to cease work for Hong Kong University in dispute over Tiananmen memorial removal
+U.S. law firm Mayer Brown to cease work for University of Hong Kong in dispute over Tiananmen memorial’s removal

 “It is even worse American law firms are doing the bidding of the Communist Party to erase the memory of the brave, young Chinese students who gave their lives for freedom in Tiananmen Square,” Sen. Lindsey O. Graham (R-S.C.) told the Substack newsletter Common Sense.

+In a letter sent last week to former leaders of the now-disbanded Hong Kong Alliance in Support of Patriotic Democratic Movements of China, which received the sculpture on permanent loan in 1997, Mayer Brown had said the statue had to be removed by 5 p.m. this past Wednesday.

+In statements, Mayer Brown had described the removal of the statue as a “real estate matter” and said that the firm’s legal advice was not “commentary on current or historical events.”

-Ellen Nakashima and Shibani Mahtani contributed to this report.
+Mahtani reported from Hong Kong.
+Ellen Nakashima in Washington contributed to this report.